Conmanx360/QemuHDADump/README.md

 # QemuHDADump
 Dumps HDA verbs from the CORB buffer of a virtual machine.
 Useful for reverse engineering drivers on different operating systems.

+If you want a more easy to follow guide, check the wiki.
+Specfically, this [page](https://github.com/Conmanx360/QemuHDADump/wiki/Setup-and-usage-of-the-program)

 I thought up the idea, and could only find information on anyone else doing something similar here: https://hakzsam.wordpress.com/2015/02/21/471/ .
 This really helped me realize it was possible.
 As a disclaimer, I am pretty new to programming.
 This probably isn't the prettiest program ever, but it does work.

   This program is based off of the trace ability of QEMU.
 It uses the vfio_region_write trace in order to see what is being written to the MMIO pci regions, in this case the hda-verbs in the CORB buffer.